SamTheDataGuy/midtermProject-final/README.md

-# Mid-term Project-Competitor Analysis with Open Data
+# Mid-term Project
 LHL DS May 29th Cohort Midterm Project (Mehzabeen, Nasser, Sam)

 There are several hotels around the city of Toronto.
-By using the Yelp API, we have gathered information about these hotels and at the same time all the restaurants that are found within a 200m radius around those hotels.
+By using the Yelp API, we have gathered information about these hotels and at the same time all the restaurants that are found within a 200m radius of those hotels.
 Our goal is to see whether these restaurants are a contributing factor for profitability for any new business seeking to enter the industry in the city of Toronto.

 ## Question
 - How do nearby Points of Interests - (Restaurants) affect the popularity, price, and ratings of hotels in the city of Toronto?